List of 'Allo 'Allo! characters: Herr Otto Flick

 Herr Otto Flick (Richard Gibson, series 1 to 8; David Janson, series 9) – The local Gestapo officer who tries to show as little emotion as possible.
 He dresses in a long leather double-breasted coat over a pinstriped suit, with a wide-brimmed leather hat, leather gloves and octagonal steel-rimmed glasses.
 In the episode "Watch the Birdie" (series 5, episode 9), he is shown wearing an SS uniform with the insignia of Sturmbannführer, and he may actually hold that rank, given that he is the godson of Heinrich Himmler (whose telephone number, according to Herr Flick, is "Berlin 1").
 He fancies the equally blonde Helga Geerhart, whom he plans to marry after the war.
-He has a considerably exaggerated limp, and frequently uses the word 'Gestapo' as an adjective: "My powerful Gestapo binoculars", "My Gestapo staff car" etc. In one episode he answers the phone by announcing himself as "Flick, the Gestapo"; after a short period, he is forced to explain to the caller that he said "Flick, the Gestapo" and not "Fick [German for the 'f-word'] the Gestapo".
+He has a considerably exaggerated limp, and frequently uses the word 'Gestapo' as an adjective: "My powerful Gestapo binoculars", "My Gestapo staff car" etc. In one episode he answers the phone by announcing himself as "Flick, the Gestapo"; after a short period, he is forced to explain to the caller that he said "Flick, the Gestapo" and not "Fick [German equivalent of the word 'fuck'] the Gestapo".
 Herr Flick often hits von Smallhausen on the head with his cane, saying "Wrong!"
 When Herr Flick wants Helga to kiss him, he will say in a stern manner "You may kiss me now!"
 In the episode "Pigeon Post", it is revealed that he has the same taste in undergarments as Helga.
 Inviting Helga to the Gestapo dance, he explains their song, which is sung to the tune of "Hokey-Cokey": "You put your left boot in!
 You take your left boot out!
 You do a lot of shouting and you shake your fists about!
 You light a little smokie and you burn down ze town!
 Zat's vot it's all about!
 Ahh...
 Himmler, Himmler, Himmler...".
 When Richard Gibson decided not to return for the final series, the change of actors was explained by Herr Flick having had plastic surgery to avoid capture by approaching Allied forces, rather than being a straightforward recast – such as when Roger Kitter replaced Gavin Richards as Captain Bertorelli.

 Private Helga Geerhart

-Private Helga Geerhart (Kim Hartman) – The Colonel's secretary, and lover of Herr Flick.
+Private Helga Geerhart (Kim Hartman) – the Colonel's secretary, and lover of Herr Flick.
 She is well-built, and known for a tendency to take off her clothes for tenuous reasons, showcasing a vast range of lingerie.
 She says, "When he's like this I always find it's best to strip off and ask questions later".
 When inquiring how they are going to be together after the war, he says: "I will take you for long walks on a short lead".
 Helga's attempts to seduce Herr Flick usually have no effect.
 Typically these include a particularly vigorous kiss.
 When announcing visitors to the Colonel's office, Helga always yells at the top of her voice, for example, "GENERAL VON KLINKERHOFFEN!" and "GO A-VAY!"
 Helga was a Lance Corporal for several episodes.